 The cost of your termite inspection is going to depend on what type of termite inspection you need, and the regulatory obligations you have to meet.

-- Federal Housing Administration (FHA) loans may require a termite inspection if the home appraiser finds signs of termites.
+- FHA loans: Lenders may require a termite inspection if the home appraiser notes signs of termite activity.
+The buyer typically pays, at $100–200.

 Once you have your termite inspection report, it’s time to put together a treatment plan.
 If the inspection found termites in the home you’re about to buy, you could ask the seller to pay for treatments or negotiate a price credit and arrange the treatments yourself.
 Depending on your lender, you may also need to buy a termite bond.